 The dogs listed here have worked hard all of their lives and deserve a bit more constant pampering than we can give them in their retirement.

 We have a number of shy oldies that will probably spend the rest of their lives with us since they are not the dogs that people immediately fall in love with, when they visit.
-We feel that each of the ones that we have highlighted here, however, have the potential to do well in the right home setting.
+For Timon, for instance, we might be too late in finding him a home (although it is not 100% out of the question) and Yena and Mullers are so shy they would definitely do better in a house with other dogs.

 It is pretty easy for anyone living in Scandinavia to adopt one of our dogs and if you are looking for a certain type of dog (one that can run with you or one that is good with kids, etc), please do get in touch.
 We have other dogs than those shown here, that are just not in as much need of a new home as the ones shown here, but which might be perfect for you.
 Even if they haven't made it to the 'top priority list, if we find the perfect match for you, we would rather that they go to the ideal home than that they stay running, here, if they are not that great as working sled dogs or if they are already on a reduced running plan.